Mission

-To find, train and employ a diverse, skilled workforce that is ready to meet upcoming highway construction demands.
-The programs expand diversity in employment, increases the number of apprentices and provides resources for highway construction jobs across the state.
+To find, train, and employ a diverse, skilled workforce that is ready to meet upcoming highway construction demands.
+The programs expand diversity in employment, increase the number of apprentices, and provide resources for highway construction jobs across the state.

 ODOT encourages contractors to become